MatteodeDonato/PixelPainter/README.md

 - 6 filters
   * 1 with Perlin noise
   * symmetry filters

+- FILTERS!!
+  * should not filter color palette
+  * 2 parameters for each filter!!!
+    * add another slider? — is the either/or sufficient?
+  * JACK WHERE ARE YOUR FILTERS!?!?!?

 - ~~get dropper to work well~~
   * ~~checkbox maybe?~~
   * ~~shoukd prhbably not be a link~~